Best Quicken Simplifi Alternative Apps in the US (2025)

 PocketGuard

-PocketGuard launched in 2015 to answer a simple question: how much is safe to spend right now?
-It connects to your accounts, identifies your bills and income, and then shows you what's "in your pocket" for daily spending.
+PocketGuard launched in 2015 to answer a simple question: how much can I spend right now?
+It connects to your accounts, looks at your bills and income, and then shows you what's "in your pocket" for daily spending.
 It's a straightforward approach that can help prevent overspending.
 Weirdly, this only worked well on my phone and not on the web app.
 It’s a good app for beginners who feel overwhelmed by more complex budgeting tools.

-- Best for: A simple snapshot of your daily spending money.
+- Best for: A simple snapshot of your daily spending money and taking control of it.

 - Key Features: "In My Pocket" spending limit, automated bill and subscription tracking, debt payoff planner.